meeramenon07/meeramenon07/README.md

 ## I'm an Entrepreneur, Developer, and Teacher!
 - 🔭 I’m currently working on a [Beginner Front-end Web dev tutorial][YouTube]!
-- 🌱 I’m currently learning React 🤣
+- 🌱 I’m currently hooked to  projects in React hooks.🤣
 - 👯 I’m looking to build websites and apps in React
 - 🥅 2020 Goals: Get my YouTube channel monetised $$ 😊😊
 - ⚡ Fun fact: I love to sketch, paint and teach!